smaurice101/readthedocs/docs/source/solutions.rst

 .. important::
    **ALL TML SOLUTIONS MUST BE DEVELOPED USING COPIES OF THESE SOLUTION TEMPLATES IN YOUR TML PROJECT FOLDER.**

+   Refer to here for details :ref:`Lets Start Building a TML Solution`

    These solution templates execute all of the TML DAGs here :ref:`DAG Solution Process Explanation`

    All you do is configure the parameters in the TML DAGs and RUN the Solution Templates.
 THAT IS IT!